 Check out our credit card calculator to better understand your debt.

 To successfully pay off debt, you must have determination, patience and a solid plan.
-What seems like a quick fix could actually end up costing you more in the long run, so you need to be on the lookout for potential money missteps.
+What seems like a quick fix could actually end up costing you more in the long run.
+That’s why you need to be on the lookout for potential money missteps.
 Here’s a look at four of the worst ways to try and dump your debt:

 1. Tapping Your Retirement Account

-You also can’t afford to overlook the fees, interest and penalties you may have to pay when you take borrow from a 401(k).
+You also can’t afford to overlook the fees, interest and penalties you may have to pay when you borrow from a 401(k).
 Typically, there’s a loan origination fee and you’ll have to pay back the interest within five years.
 If you leave your job, you’ll have to cough up the remaining loan amount in full.
 And you shouldn’t forget about Uncle Sam.
-If the money becomes a distribution you’ll have to pay taxes on what you took out, plus a 10 percent early withdrawal penalty if you’re under 55.
+If the money becomes a distribution, you’ll have to pay taxes on what you took out, plus a 10% early withdrawal penalty if you’re under 55.